Clause 3.7 – FIDIC Yellow Book 1999 vs 2017 Explained

 🧾 Practical Example:

-✅ The Contractor may issue a NOD only for the $20,000 — and the 10 days becomes binding.
+The Contractor issues a NOD only for the $20,000 — and the 10 days becomes binding on both Parties.

 “Where a Party is dissatisfied with only part of the determination, the NOD shall identify which portion is disputed.
 The undisputed portion shall be deemed severable and shall become final and binding.”